awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DocumentDB.md

 When you create an AWS DMS target endpoint, provide the certificate identifier \(for example, `docdb-cert`\)\.
 Also, set the SSL mode parameter to `verify-full`\.

+## Connecting to Amazon DocumentDB Elastic Clusters as a target<a name="CHAP_Target.DocumentDB.data-mapping.elastic-cluster-connect"></a>

+In AWS DMS versions 3\.4\.7 and later, you can create a Amazon DocumentDB target endpoint as an Elastic Cluster\.
+If you create your target endpoint as an Elastic Cluster, you need to attach a new SSL certificate to your Amazon DocumentDB Elastic Cluster endpoint because your existing SSL certificate won't work\.

+**Note**
+With Amazon DocumentDB Elastic Clusters as a target, the migration of sharded collections isn't currently supported\.

+**To attach a new SSL certificate to your Amazon DocumentDB Elastic Cluster endpoint**

+1. In a browser, open [ https://www\.amazontrust\.com/repository/SFSRootCAG2\.pem](https://www.amazontrust.com/repository/SFSRootCAG2.pem) and save the contents to a `.pem` file with a unique file name, for example `SFSRootCAG2.pem`\.
+This is the certificate file that you need to import in subsequent steps\.

+1. Create the Elastic Cluster endpoint and set the following options:

+   1. Under **Endpoint Configuration**, choose **Add new CA certificate**\.

+   1. For **Certificate identifier**, enter **SFSRootCAG2\.pem**\.

+   1. For **Import certificate file**, choose **Choose file**, then navigate to the `SFSRootCAG2.pem` file that you previously downloaded\.

+   1. Select and open the downloaded `SFSRootCAG2.pem` file\.

+   1. Choose **Import certificate**\.

+   1. From the **Choose a certificate** drop down, choose **SFSRootCAG2\.pem**\.

+The new SSL certificate from the downloaded `SFSRootCAG2.pem` file is now attached to your Amazon DocumentDB Elastic Cluster endpoint\.

 ## Ongoing replication with Amazon DocumentDB as a target<a name="CHAP_Target.DocumentDB.data-mapping.ongoing-replication"></a>

-If ongoing replication is enabled, AWS DMS ensures that documents in Amazon DocumentDB stay in sync with the source\.
+If ongoing replication \(change data capture, CDC\) is enabled for Amazon DocumentDB as a target, AWS DMS versions 3\.5\.0 and later provide a performance improvement that is twenty times greater than in prior releases\.
+In prior releases where AWS DMS handles up to 250 records per second, AWS DMS now handles approximately 5000 records/second\.
+AWS DMS also ensures that documents in Amazon DocumentDB stay in sync with the source\.
 When a source record is created or updated, AWS DMS must first determine which Amazon DocumentDB record is affected by doing the following:
 + If the source record has a column named `_id`, the value of that column determines the corresponding `_id` in the Amazon DocumentDB collection\.
 + If there is no `_id` column, but the source data has a primary key or unique index, then AWS DMS uses that key or index value as the `_id` for the Amazon DocumentDB collection\.
 + If the source record doesn't have an `_id` column, a primary key, or a unique index, then AWS DMS matches all of the source columns to the corresponding fields in the Amazon DocumentDB collection\.